scalableminds/webknossos/docs/sharing.md

 ![Configure the Annotation Permissions](images/sharing_modal_visibility.jpeg)

 Additionally, you can control whether other users, who can see your annotation, may also edit your annotation.
+Use this setting to enable collaborative work within your annotation.
+However, note that you should coordinate the collaboration, because parallel changes to an annotation are not supported.

 ### Link Sharing
 Annotations can be shared via a link.
 People, who obtain the link, must have access to the annotation according to the permissions above to view the annotation.